 French wine culture is as much about joie de vivre, the simple pleasures of life, as it is about mastery and excellence.
 The two are complementary, like haute couture and prêt-à-porter.
 One is stunning in its extravagance, while the other reminds us how a simple summer dress brings sparkles to a man's eye.
-As French songwriter Alain Souchon sings: the world turns around a fool's game: sneaking a glance under a girl's skirt.2
+As French songwriter Alain Souchon sings in "Sous les jupes des filles": the world turns up a fool's game: sneaking a glance under a girl's skirt.